brandond/esphome-tuya_pir/README.md

 After handshaking, the sequence may go to one of three different paths as the ESP8266 is configured by the smartphone app and connnects to the cloud service.

-The `0x00 0x02` type code is used by all status messages and responses.
+The `0x02` command code is used by all status messages and responses.

 **WiFi SmartConfig AP (Fast Blink) Mode:**
 ```